Aquatics for All

 Changes to Isolation for fully vaccinated individuals:

-Added on by Andrew Morris.
+Added on by Diogo Castro.

 Following changes to the law on Monday 16th August members who are fully vaccinated will no longer be required to self-isolate if they are identified as a close contact of a positive Covid-19 case.